← All varieties

 Pearson's Plate

-Color: Greenish yellow, becoming yellow upon maturity, with a little red in the sun.
+Skin: Greenish yellow, becoming yellow (Downing), with a brown-red flush, stripes, and russet (Bunyard).
+Downing notes a little red in the sun.

 Season